mariea1022/password-generator/README.md

 [Here is the link to the password generator application.](https://mariea1022.github.io/password-generator/)

-Once in the application, to generate a random password, click the button to generate a password.
+Once in the application, to generate a random password, click the "Generate Password" button.
 You will then be presented with a series of prompts.
 When prompted for password criteria, then select which criteria to include in the password.

 Below is the image of the password generator application.